nodejs/node/doc/api/buffer.md

 > Stability: 2 - Stable

-Prior to the introduction of [`TypedArray`][], the JavaScript language had no mechanism for reading or manipulating streams of binary data.
-The `Buffer` class was introduced as part of the Node.js API to enable interaction with octet streams in TCP streams, file system operations, and other contexts.
+In Node.js, `Buffer` objects are used to represent binary data in the form of a sequence of bytes.
+Many Node.js APIs, for example streams and file system operations, support `Buffer`s, as interactions with the operating system or other processes generally always happen in terms of binary data.

-With [`TypedArray`][] now available, the `Buffer` class implements the [`Uint8Array`][] API in a manner that is more optimized and suitable for Node.js.
+The `Buffer` class is a subclass of the [`Uint8Array`][] class that is built into the JavaScript language.
+A number of additional methods are supported that cover additional use cases.
+Node.js APIs accept plain [`Uint8Array`][]s wherever `Buffer`s are supported as well.

-Instances of the `Buffer` class are similar to arrays of integers from `0` to `255` (other integers are coerced to this range by `& 255` operation) but correspond to fixed-sized, raw memory allocations outside the V8 heap.
+Instances of the `Buffer` class, and [`Uint8Array`][]s in general, are similar to arrays of integers from `0` to `255`, but correspond to fixed-sized blocks of memory and cannot contain any other values.
-The size of the `Buffer` is established when it is created and cannot be changed.
+The size of a `Buffer` is established when it is created and cannot be changed.

 The `Buffer` class is within the global scope, making it unlikely that one would need to ever use `require('buffer').Buffer`.